Cosmo-Tech/run-orchestrator/docs/templates_commands/index.md

 :fontawesome-solid-diagram-project: __Simple Simulation Run__

 ---
-A simple run of a Cosmo Tech Simulator with no special configuration except for the input Simulation
+A simple run of a Cosmo Tech Simulator with no special configuration except for the input Simulation.

 ---
 <footer markdown>